 2. Adaptable Leaders Plan AheadAdaptable leaders understand that while an end goal and a vision are necessary, the path that takes them there needs to be flexible.
-It’s important to have multiple plans for reaching goals.
+The practice of adaptive leadership means having multiple plans for reaching said goals.
 Rather than getting stuck on one solution to solve a problem, adaptable leaders have a contingency plan in place for when plan A doesn’t work.
 Planning allows appropriate responses to the demands of the moment.

 - Planning creates focus: Planning creates focus (it’s worth repeating a second time).
 Planning enables leaders to focus on their resources and use their energy to reach their goals.

 - Planning helps to assess risks and opportunities: Planning provides the platform to examine the opportunities and threats in current and future situations.
 By understanding the obstacles they may face and the tools they have at their disposal, leaders can minimize the risk and maximize the reward.

 —President Dwight D. Eisenhower

 3. Adaptable Leaders Are CuriousCuriosity helps to open the mind, enable growth, encourages new ideas, and is a fundamental principle of adaptive leadership.
 Curiosity generates questions that wield problem-solving, leading to finding results.
 Adaptable leaders use activities such as the following to help develop their curiosity:

 - Ask questions, listen, and observe: Seek first to understand, not to explain.
 Leaders should wonder, explore, and consider before judging and deciding.
 They understand the perspectives of others, and are willing to sit in ambiguity and be open and curious without being invested in the outcome.
 Leaders develop the ability to uncover and check assumptions, values, and belief systems.